Indo-Parthians came from Parthia (North Eastern Iran). Indo-Parthian kingdom, sometimes also called Pahlava kingdom, was

-Gondophares I is the founder and the most famous king of this dynasty.
+Gondophares I was the founder and the most famous ruler of Indo-Parthian kingdom.
 According to Syrian texts, he was converted to

 He called himself as the "King of kings".
 This indicates that Indo-Parthian empire was having a

 During the reign of Gondophares I, a Christian missionary from Syria named Saint Thomas who is a disciple of Jesus Christ, visited

 Marco Polo, an Italian explorer, who visited India on his way to China in 13th

 century, wrote that he saw the Tomb of Saint Thomas in Chennai.

-A number of stone palettes that were found in Gandhara region, are viewed as good examples of Indo-Parthian art.
+A number of stone palettes that were found in Gandhara region, are viewed as good examples of the Art of Indo-Parthians.
 These

 palettes have Persian and Greek influences on them.
 Frontality representation is regarded as the main characteristic feature of the